aws/http-desync-guardian/README.md

 It can be used to either for raw HTTP request headers or already parsed by an HTTP engine.
 Consumers may configure logging and metrics collection.
 Logging is rate limited and all user data is obfuscated.

+If you think you might have found a security impacting issue, please follow [our Security Notification Process.](#security-issue-notifications)

 Priorities
 =======